-In Southeast Alaska, The Ferry System Is A Lifeline
+In Southeast Alaska, the ferry system is a lifeline

+First Mate Aaron Isenhour steers the MV LeConte, a ferry heading from Haines, Alaska, to the state capital, Juneau.
 It's a long, narrow strip of mainland coastline, plus 1,000 islands and the braided waterways that surround them.
-In most places, there are no roads connecting the communities there, so Alaskans depend heavily on ferries: the Alaska Marine Highway System.

 Comments